miquelroq/CHECKapp/README.md

 *Project developed in the Summer Course "IoT apps in the health field" by IPV, supported by a research schoolarship by FCT.*

+## TODO:
+- Finish endpoints and server
+- Web chart drawing
+- User and registers save
+- Finish Layouts
+- Make a document where will describe what were the next steps to make our app better (where to apply machine learning, add specific diseases etc)

 ## POST IT NOTES
  - BITalino protocol and utilities meant to write to/read from BITalino devices. <https://github.com/BITalinoWorld/java-sdk>